How To Deeply Perform Arati

-If you are worshiping Radha and Krsna and performing their arati, and at that time if you sing the song of Narahari-rupa Lord Nrsimhadeva, "kesava dhrta-narahari-rupa jaya jagadisa hare," what will be the use?
+If you are worshiping Radha and Krsna and performing Their arati, and at that time if you sing the song of Narahari-rupa Lord Nrsimhadeva, "kesava dhrta-narahari-rupa jaya jagadisa hare," what will be the use?
 Narahari cannot go to Vrndavana.
 Parama-pujapada Srila Bhaktivedanta Swami Maharaja gave this mantra at first, before he had given the diksa-mantras of Radha and Krsna.
-He told his young disciples to dothis thinking, "Somehow they should begin their worship."
+He told his young disciples to do this, because he was thinking, "Somehow they should begin their worship."
 This is called 'gathering devotees.'
 It is for common persons, to gradually bring them to bhakti.

-Those who are beginners they should do this, but those who want to advance further should worship separately in their rooms and houses.
+Those who are beginners should do this, but those who want to advance further should worship separately.
 Let it be done as it is going on in any temple, but you, your wife, your children and some rare devotees should try to follow these other principles.
 You will then see that everything is going on well.